Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Background and Related Works

 \subsection{LLM-Based Multi-Agent Systems}

 Multi‑agent systems have emerged as a transformative paradigm in both cybersecurity and software engineering, offering decentralized, collaborative, and adaptive solutions to complex challenges.
 Comprising multiple autonomous agents that interact within shared simulated environments, MAS enable scalable and resilient architectures capable of handling tasks that are difficult for monolithic systems to manage effectively.
-Established frameworks such as Camel~\cite{li2023camel}, AutoGen~\cite{wu2023autogen}, and MetaGPT~\cite{hong2023metagpt} exemplify this trend.
+Established frameworks such as CAMEL~\cite{li2023camel}, AutoGen~\cite{wu2023autogen}, and MetaGPT~\cite{hong2023metagpt} exemplify this trend.
 More recent open‑source and simulation-focused systems like AgentSims~\cite{lin2023agentsims} provide GUI‑driven sandboxes for evaluating LLM agents in custom social and planning tasks, while Alympics~\cite{mao2023alympics} applies game‑theoretic settings to probe strategic decision‑making by LLM agents.
 Specialized simulation platforms such as BotSim~\cite{qiao2025botsim} model malicious social botnets using LLM‑powered bots to emulate coordinated misinformation campaigns, and social‑network simulation systems with LLM‑empowered agents explore emergent social behavior in networked settings.
 MAS can also realistically simulate human user behavior for evaluation and modeling~\cite{wang2025user}.
 In medical domains, MedSentry~\cite{chen2025medsentry} explores safety vulnerabilities in LLM‑based multi‑agent architectures under adversarial prompts.
-However, no prior work has applied MAS in simulating enterprise insider threats.
+Although existing MAS frameworks support LLM-driven collaboration and behavioral simulation, none have been designed to reproduce the full spectrum of enterprise operations or to synthesize temporally aligned, multi-modal security logs.